gluppler/HelloARM64/Advanced/README.md

 ## Code Quality

-All files follow strict security and quality standards:
+All files are production-ready and follow industry best practices:
-- ✅ **STRICT CODE ONLY** - Production-ready, error-free code
+- Production-ready, error-free implementations
-- ✅ **NO VULNERABILITIES ALLOWED** - All security best practices implemented
+- Comprehensive security best practices implemented
-- ✅ **NO SEGMENTATION FAULTS ALLOWED** - All memory accesses validated
+- All memory accesses properly validated
-- ✅ **NO ILLEGAL INSTRUCTIONS ALLOWED** - All instructions properly formatted
+- All instructions correctly formatted
-- ✅ **CLEAN CODE PRINCIPLES** - Well-structured, maintainable code
+- Well-structured, maintainable code
-- ✅ **SECURE CODE PRINCIPLES** - Input validation, bounds checking, secure patterns
+- Input validation and bounds checking throughout
-- ✅ Proper error handling with halt_loop protection
+- Proper error handling with halt_loop protection
-- ✅ Comprehensive comments and documentation
+- Comprehensive comments and documentation
-- ✅ **100% compilation and execution success rate** - All 11 files tested and working
+- 100% compilation and execution success rate - All 11 files tested and working

 ## Notes

 - Atomic operations require proper synchronization
 - Memory barriers are critical for multi-threaded code
-- Security features must be properly implemented
+- Security features should be properly implemented following best practices
 - Debugging code should be removed from production
 - Memory management patterns must prevent leaks and corruption
 - All optimizations maintain security guarantees
 - Linux syscalls use x8 register (syscall numbers: 64 for write, 93 for exit, 63 for read)
-- All programs include halt_loop after exit syscalls to prevent illegal instructions
+- All programs include halt_loop after exit syscalls as defensive programming
-- All code follows strict security and quality standards
+- All code follows industry best practices and quality standards

 ## Prerequisites